 Aims and Scope

 Highest priority is given to research reports that are specifically written for a multidisciplinary audience.
-The audience is primarily researchers in urban studies and its associated fields, urban designers, architects education researchers, psychologists, philosophers, urban planners and landscape designers.
-The journal is an specializes in extensive articles that have a major impact on urban planning and provide new empirical and theoretical advances.
+The audience are primarily researchers in urban studies and its associated fields, urban designers, architects education researchers, psychologists, philosophers, urban planners and landscape designers.
+The journal is specializes in extensive articles that have a major impact on urban planning and provide new empirical and theoretical advances.

 Note: The journal consistently publishes articles that are scientifically sound and relevant to an international academic or professional audience in this field.

 Journal of Contemporary Urban Affairs makes every effort to ensure the accuracy of all the information (the "Content") contained in its publications.
 However, Journal of Contemporary Urban Affairs and its agents and licensors make no representations or warranties whatsoever as to the accuracy, completeness or suitability for any purpose of the Content and disclaim all such representations and warranties whether expressed or implied to the maximum extent permitted by law.
 Any views expressed in this publication are the views of the authors and are not the views of Journal of Contemporary Urban Affairs.

 Journal of Contemporary Urban Affairs shall not be liable for any losses, actions, claims, proceedings, demands, costs, expenses, damages, and other liabilities whatsoever or howsoever caused arising directly or indirectly in connection with, in relation to, or arising out of the use of the Content.

 The views expressed in the published works do not express the views of the Editors and the Editorial Staff.
 The authors take legal and moral responsibility for the ideas expressed in the articles.
 Publisher shall have no liability in the event of issuance of any claims for damages.
 The Publisher will not be held legally responsible should there be any claims for compensation.